 Did you like this blog?
 Share it with others!
 Let us know what YOU think!

-Erin Duffin lives in Hamburg, is an English teacher, blogger, yoga instructor, and loves when she sees her remuneration directly deposited into her bank account!
+Erin Duffin lives in Hamburg, is an English teacher, blogger, yoga instructor, and her favorite part of banking English is when she sees her remuneration directly deposited into her bank account!
 Whoo hoo!
 Pay Day!